CHEM: Estimating and Understanding Hallucinations in Deep Learning for Image Processing: Understanding the Causes of Hallucinations

 \begin{theorem} Let $d, m, L, K \in \NN_{+}$, $t=(m+1)^d$ and $\Omega = [-1,1]^d$.
 Let $\X \subset \{ f\in\C(\Omega): \|f\|_{L_\infty} \leq 1\}$.
 Suppose Assumption~\ref{ass:Lipschitz} and Assumption~\ref{ass:Y} hold.
 Then, there exists a linear mapping $V_m :\C(\Omega)\rightarrow \Pi_m$ and a set of points $\xi_{\en} \subset \Omega$ with $|\xi_{\en}|=t$ such that for any $\xi_{\de} \subset \Omega$ with $|\xi_{\de}|=t$, we can find a U-shaped network $\Phi \in \unet\left(O( L\log (t K)), O(t^2 K)\right)$, satisfying \begin{small}

 \end{small} for any $f\in \X$.
 Here, $C_1$,$C_2$,$C_3>0 $ depend on $d, L_{\M}, L_{\Y}$. \end{theorem}

+We defer the proof to Section \ref{proof:main}.
 In practical scenarios, our estimation must rely on discrete image sets.
 Consequently, in Theorem~\ref{thm:main}, the input image $X = S(V_m (f), \xi_{\en})$ is discretized from $f$ by using $V_m$ and $\xi_{\en}$ , while the true image $Y = S(\M(f),\xi_{\de})$ is considered as a sampled image from $\M(f)$.
 Each $X$ and $Y$ can be interpreted as a $d$-dimensional tensor, with each dimension having a size of $m+1$.
 Therefore, $t$ denotes the number of elements within $X$ or $Y$.\\ The upper bound can be divided into two components.
 The first component is given by $C_1 \omega_{f}\left(\frac{2}{m} \right) + \frac{C_2}{m}$.
 A large value of $\omega_f(\cdot)$ indicates that $f$ lacks smoothness.
 However, even for highly regular functions, this term cannot be faster than $O(m^{-1})$.
 Essentially, this component reflects that both the inherent complexity of real scenes and the discretization of $f$ may lead to hallucinations.\\ The second part, $C_3 t^{3} (L K \log(K/L))^{-1/t}$, implies that with a sufficient number of neurons and layers, this component can be made arbitrarily small.
 However, due to the finite number of image pairs on which neural networks can be trained, there is a risk of overfitting.
 Additionally, as the dimension $d$ approaches infinity, this term weakens rapidly, indicating that hallucination may occur more often in higher-dimensional scenarios if $L$ and $K$ remain constant.
-A detailed discussion on Theorem~\ref{thm:main} is provided in the appendix.

-The subsequent theorem supports the previous discussion, as it shows that the lower bound has a similar formula.